Evaluation concepts

 Datasets

-A dataset is a collection of examples used for evaluating an application.
-Each example has:
+A dataset contains a collection of examples used for evaluating an application.

-: a dictionary of input variables to pass to your applicationoutputs
+- Inputs: a dictionary of input variables to pass to your application.

-(optional): a dictionary of reference outputs.
-These do not get passed to your application, they are only used in evaluatorsmetadata
+- Reference outputs (optional): a dictionary of reference outputs.
+These do not get passed to your application, they are only used in evaluators.

-(optional): a dictionary of additional information that can be used to create filtered views of a dataset
+- Metadata (optional): a dictionary of additional information that can be used to create filtered views of a dataset.

 There are various ways to build datasets for evaluation, including: